-1. Transportation services program director.
+Transportation services program director.
+1.

-a.
-The provider must designate a transportation services program director who is responsible for dayto- day management of the program.
+The provider must designate a transportation services program director who is responsible for daya. to- day management of the program.

-b.
-The director must be 18 years of age or older, have education or management experience sufficient to direct the program, and have the capacity to facilitate communications between staff and recipients.
+The director must be 18 years of age or older, have education or management experience sufficient b.

+to direct the program, and have the capacity to facilitate communications between staff and recipients.
 2. Drivers.